update: December 22, 2021 (scroll down)

 To add to the above, I think the sacrificing of innocent animals or even a human beings (a child for instance) must be considered as extremely injust.
 It's based on the idea that a living creature, be it an animal or a child, meant for sacrifice, is the will-less property of the person who has to make the sacrifice.
 I can't imagine a loving God would approve on this ritual, let alone to incorporate it in His plan to save the world.
 It's exactly what happened though.
 God has a Son, born as a human being to be sacrificed as a lamb, His blood forever cleansing the world from sin...

 Was it necessary to use this ritual of sacrifice to save the world?
 Of course not!
 If you believe in an almighty God, He could have just said that your sins be forgiven, if you want to.
 And if you'd accept this offer, you'd be free from sin.
-There is no need for a complicated construction with an almighty God.
-So, it's more likely a human construction, cleverly invented but with no connection to a Godly truth.
+There is no need for a complicated construction.
+So, it's more likely a human construction, cleverly invented but with no connection to a devine truth.

 Now, let's see what the differences are between the conventional sacrifice and this Biblical one.
 For one thing, it's not the sinner who sacrifices, but it's God, the 'entity' we're offering to… This is a remarkable twist and opposite to the conventional sacrifice ritual, where the sinner is the one to give up something that is valuable to him.
 Then this sacrifice is not one that needs to be repeated.
 It's a one time sacrifice, meant to forgive your past, present and future sins.
 It's another twist.
 And to complete the listing: according to the conventional idea, what you sacrifice is gone after the ritual, it's something you'll have to do without from then on.
 The Christian theology however learns that Jesus rose from the dead, three days after being sacrificed.
 If the first two differences would still be acceptable, the returning of the lamb means the complete disempowerment of the ritual.

-What we see is an ancient practice or ritual being used and molded into another shape, which is essentially different from the original ritual.
-Christians still call it sacrifice, the slaughter of the Lamb and use other derivatives, like 'saved by the blood' 'saved by the Lamb', etc. To me this is not acceptable.
+What we see is an ancient practice (ritual) being used and molded into another shape, which is essentially different from the original ritual.
+Christians still call it sacrifice, the slaughter of the Lamb and use other derivatives, like 'saved by the blood' or 'saved by the Lamb'.
+To me this is not acceptable.
 It's unnecessary and so far gone from the idea of sacrifice, that it results in a fantasy, a strange construction of improbabilities.
-I don't see any Godly wisdom here, but human cleverness instead, driven by other interests.
+I don't see any devine wisdom here, but human cleverness instead, driven by other interests.
 Why should I believe any such thing, why would you?
 Why would anyone accept this as being the truth, as the ultimate plan by an all-loving God?
-Is it the blind acceptance this rambling theory has God's approval stamp, because it's in the Bible?
+Is it the blind acceptance that this rambling theory has God's approval stamp, because it's in the Bible?

 At first glance, it's kind of remarkable that God somehow was sorry about the Deluge.
 God is pictured here as a the Creator who's unsatisfied with the work of His hands and plagued by feelings of frustration, leading to the decision to destroy it all.
 Acting out of frustration often results in feelings of guilt later on and it looks like this is exactly what happened and what made God say that He won't do it again.
 Now this gives a rather uncommon presentation of God, as in the Christian world He is an omniscient and caring Father figure, the almighty God of unconditional love.
 In the story of the Deluge He is presented as a frustrated and vindictive creator, although he repents later on.
 This illustrates a few of the many faces of God as presented in the Bible.
 I'll pay more attention to this later but it doesn't give a coherent impression.
 It seems to be a projection of the human nature instead.